deanpmiller/ANF-Cache-Vols/README.md

 - **write-back caching enabled**
 - **Encryption:** Microsoft-managed keys
 - **Availability Zone** 1 - If compute is deployed within the **same subscription**, ensure that both the compute resources and ANF volumes are placed in the same Availability Zone.
-- If compute and storage reside in **different subscriptions**, physical zone alignment must still be validated across subscriptions.
-For more information, refer to the [official documentation](#official-ms-learn-documentation).

 ```powershell
 New-AzNetAppFilesCache @params